 Independently trekking Mardi Himal yourself:

 Finally if you have trekking experience you can do away with the idea of hiring a guide all together.
-The Mardi Himal trek is a well marked trail with very easy to find accommodation en route.
+The Mardi Himal trek is a relatively well marked trail with very easy to find accommodation en route.
+The most difficult part to navigate are the routes getting to Forest Camp.

 Con's include having to do everything yourself from permits to lodging.
 You'll also be more vulnerable to accidents, sickness and being alone in the mountains so prior experience is preferable.

-You may also contact me if you wish to have my personal recommendation however it would be appreciated if you purchase one of my guidebooks that also list my recommendations for guides.
+You may also contact me if you wish to have my personal recommendation however it would be appreciated if you first purchase one of my guidebooks.